Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Introduction

+\addspan{ In this study, ``optimal'' refers to the scenario that maximizes the probability of a trajectory distribution under given conditions.
+Specifically, the robot should plan an overall optimal path through the designated locations.
+This ensures that the robot's path planning is practical and reduces travel distance and time by considering real-world constraints and objectives.
+It also allows for greater flexibility in guiding the robot through waypoints, enabling users to direct it along preferred routes while maintaining overall effectiveness. }

-We propose a probabilistic generative model for spatial concept-based topometric semantic mapping for hierarchical path planning (SpCoTMHP)\footnote{ The source code is available at \url{https://github.com/a-taniguchi/SpCoTMHP.git}.}.
-The proposed topometric semantic map enables path planning that combines abstracted place transitions and geometrical structures in the environment.
-We also developed approximate inference methods for effective path planning, where each level of the hierarchy can influence the others.
-The proposed path planning is theoretically supported by deriving a formulation based on CaI.
-The main contributions of this work are as follows: \begin{enumerate} \item We propose an integrated model capable of both topometric semantic mapping and hierarchical path planning. \item We show that the proposed method enables efficient path planning even with speech instructions that specify waypoints. \end{enumerate}
+This paper proposes a spatial concept-based topometric semantic mapping for hierarchical path planning (SpCoTMHP) with a probabilistic generative model\footnote{The source code is available at \url{https://github.com/a-taniguchi/SpCoTMHP.git}.}.
+The topometric semantic map enables path planning that combines abstract place transitions and geometrical structures in the environment.
+SpCoTMHP is based on a probabilistic generative model that integrates metric, topological, and semantic levels, as well as speech-and-language models, into a unified framework.
+Learning occurs through unsupervised learning of the joint posterior distribution derived from multimodal observations.
+To enhance the capture of topological structures, a learning method inspired by the function of replay in the hippocampus is introduced~\citep{Foster2006}.
+Ambiguities related to locations and words are addressed through a probabilistic approach informed by robot experience.
+In addition, we develop approximate inference methods for effective path planning, where each hierarchy level can influence the others.
+The proposed path planning is theoretically supported based on \textit{control as probabilistic inference} (CaI)~\citep{levine2018reinforcement}.
+The CaI bridged the theoretical gap between probabilistic inference and control problems, including reinforcement learning.

+The proposed approach is based on \textit{symbol emergence in robotics}~\citep{taniguchi2015symbol,taniguchi2018TCDSsurvey} and provides the advantage of enabling navigation using unique spatial divisions and local names learned without annotations, which are tailored to each individual family or community environment.
+Hence, users can simply communicate with the robot throughout the process, from the learning phase to task execution, thus eliminating the need for robotics expertise.
+Moreover, the approach is based on the robot's real-world experience, which enables daily behavioral patterns to be captured, such as where to travel more/less frequently.